shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

 | **Multicasting Operators** | These operators help manage the sharing of data among multiple subscribers.
 Examples include share, publish, publishReplay, and shareReplay. |
 | **Error Handling Operators** | These operators handle errors that occur within Observables.
 Examples include catchError, retry, and retryWhen. |
 | **Transformational Higher-Order Mapping Operators** | These operators are used to manipulate Observables of Observables, often called "higher-order Observables."
 Examples include switchMap, mergeMap, concatMap, and exhaustMap. |

+### Error Handling with catchError() operator
+Error handling operators in RxJS help you manage errors that occur within an Observable stream.
+They allow you to catch errors, handle them, and potentially recover from them.
+Here's an example that demonstrates the use of the catchError() operator to handle errors gracefully: